tedchsk/image_nn/readme.md

 ### Reproducing Experiments

 To reproduce the experiments, you can run the files inside the `experiments` folder.
 Each experiment has its own corresponding file.

 The only exception is experiment 4.5 which was hard to put inside a single python file as the process to produce the results required multiple runs and reading things from the logs.
+You can find the notebook used for experiment 4.5 [here](notebooks/find_model_mem_use_params.ipynb).

 ### Code High-Level